-CONTACT WITH SKIN or EYES: Depending on the duration of skin contact, skin exposures can cause reddening, discomfort or irritation.
-Brief contact with the liquid or vapors from this product and the eyes can cause irritation, reddening and watering and disturbances to the vision.
-Eye contact may cause more severe irritation, depending on the duration and concentration of exposure.
+Contact With Skin or Eyes: Depending on the duration of skin contact, skin exposures can cause reddening, discomfort or irritation.
+Prolonged contact may cause inflammation, redness, rash, swelling and blistering.
+Repeated skin contact may cause defatting and dermatitis, (redness, thickening, itching, cracking) or blistering of skin.
+Skin contact may result in sensitization and allergic reaction.
+Brief contact with the liquid or vapors from this product and the eyes can cause irritation, reddening and watering.
+Eye contact will cause moderate to severe irritation, depending on the duration and concentration of exposure.

-SKIN ABSORPTION: Prolonged skin contact may cause adverse systemic toxicity by skin absorption as described under ingestion or inhalation.
+Skin Absorption: Prolonged skin contact may cause adverse systemic toxicity by skin absorption as described under ingestion or inhalation.

-INGESTION: If the product is swallowed, it can irritate the mouth, throat, and other tissues of the gastro-intestinal system and may cause nausea, vomiting, and diarrhea as well as adverse effects on the central nervous system.
+Ingestion: If the product is swallowed, it can irritate the mouth, throat, and other tissues of the gastro-intestinal system and may cause nausea, vomiting, and diarrhea as well as adverse effects on the central nervous system.
 Symptoms can include dizziness, vomiting and incoordination.
 Ingestion of large amounts may be harmful and cause systemic toxicity.
+Aspiration into the lungs after ingestion can pose a serious hazard of chemical and pulmonary edema.
+Ingestion of large amount may be fatal.

-INHALATION: Inhalation of vapors, mists, or sprays of this product can moderately irritate the tissues of the nose, mouth, throat, and upper respiratory system.
+Inhalation: Inhalation of vapors, mists, or sprays of this product can moderately irritate the tissues of the nose, mouth, throat, and upper respiratory system.
 Symptoms of overexposure may include coughing, sneezing, and difficulty breathing.
+Inhalation of high concentrations of this product (as may occur in a poorly ventilated area) may be fatal.
 Inhalation can also lead to adverse central nervous system effects, including dizziness, incoordination, nausea and vomiting.
-High aerosol concentrations could cause severe irritation, inflammation of the lungs (chemical pneumonitis), chemical bronchitis with severe asthma-like wheezing, severe coughing spasms and accumulation of fluid in the lungs (pulmonary edema), which could prove fatal.
+High aerosol concentrations could cause inflammation of the lungs (chemical pneumonitis), chemical bronchitis with severe asthma-like wheezing, severe coughing spasms and accumulation of fluid in the lungs (pulmonary edema), which could prove fatal.
 Symptoms of pulmonary edema may not appear until several hours after exposure and are aggravated by physical exertion.
-In animal studies involving long-term ingestion or inhalation of the Isopropyl Alcohol component in mice and rats has caused decreased body weight, a reversible increase in motor activity, increased liver weight, and signs of central nervous system (CNS) depression.
-Kidney injury has been observed in rats (especially males) and mice exposed to high concentrations of Isopropyl Alcohol.

-INJECTION: Accidental injection of this product (e.g. puncture with a contaminated object) may cause burning, redness, and swelling in addition to the wound.
+Injection: Accidental injection of this product (e.g. puncture with a contaminated object) may cause burning, redness, and swelling in addition to the wound.